 It’s a priority to help our children become successful students as well as compassionate, ethical and responsible people who form strong social relationships with others.
 We recognize how important it is to make the right decision in finding a home for your baby.
 Benjamin and I truly admire the dedication you have toward your child’s best interests.
 We are grateful you have considered our family as a possible home.

 We met on July 4th in Yuma Arizona.
 Benjamin, a fighter pilot, was stationed there with the Marine Corps.
 Lois was working as a Dental Assistant – and it was love at first sight.
-After many deployments, Benjamin’s contract was complete, and he began medical school, he currently has one year left before graduation.
+After many deployments, Benjamin’s contract was complete, and he began medical school.
+He just recently graduated and is now an ER doctor.

 No matter where we are living we enjoy traveling and exploring.
 We like going for walks and spending time in the park.
 We like spending time with our extended families and friends laughing, joking and also sharing life’s ups and downs basically developing relationships.
 In general we enjoy doing things together.